yeslogic/prince-docs/docs/intro-userguide.md

 }
 </style>

-It’s quick and simple to convert HTML to PDF with Prince.
-HTML is seamlessly transformed into documents you can print, download and archive.
+Prince is an application for converting HTML and XML documents into PDF files by applying Cascading Style Sheets (CSS).
-Prince enables you to typeset, format and print HTML content so you can be your own publisher.
+HTML and XML are seamlessly transformed into documents you can print, download and archive.

 Prince supports all the main Web Standards: